sandole/nextjs-blog/data/authors/default.md

 **Who Am I?**

 My name is Minjun Seong (or John) and I am currently residing in Edmonton, Alberta.
 Due to the nature of my current job, where I am living in or what I do can change quite frequently.
 I am currently a full-time pilot in the Canadian Armed Forces serving with 3 CDSB Signals Squadron.
 Despite my passion in aviations, certain circumstances helped me see that software development is truly where my passion is at.
 I have a bachelor's in Computer Engineering from Royal Military College which helped me get a head start.
 I am looking to learn about a lot of new technologies and interesting things I can do online!
+I like giving myself constant challenges and new things to learn on regular basis.
+I am currently focusing on cloud computing technologies and web development.

+I care about contributions to my society and my community.
+That is why I decided to start my career by repaying my debts to this country for providing me with ample opportunities.
+I did this by becoming a military officer.
+After 9 years of serving in the Canadian military, I plan on releasing for a career that I feel is better suited for me.
+On top of that, I feel that software engineering jobs will allow me to contribute to the world more positively and effectively.

 **My Story**